jjdblast/bigdata-pipeline_wiki/Let's-Do-This!.md

 ./flux-start-all.sh
 tail -f ./nohup.out
 ```
+Notes
-Note:  Sometimes the Kafka Rest Proxy service does not start cleanly.
+* Sometimes the Kafka Rest Proxy service does not start cleanly due to dependency race conditions.
 Use the following to start it manually:
 ```
 nohup kafka-rest-start ~/pipeline/config/kafka-rest/kafka-rest.properties &
 tail -f ./nohup.out
 ```
+* Zeppelin has been explicitly configured to run on port 38080 versus the default of 8080.
+We do this because Zeppelin automatically starts a Web Socket connection on http port + 1 (38081 in this case).
+If we use the default port 8080, and map port 8080 to 38080 from the `docker run` command, Zeppelin will create a Web Socket connection 8081 instead of 38081 because it is not aware of the Docker mapping.

 ## Initialize the Pipeline Data
 Before initializing, check that the processes are all running as expected using the following: